Boudica (2023 film): Production

 Filming took place in various locations across the United Kingdom.
 Film crew were spotted filming in St Lawrence's Church in Ipswich.
 The roundhouse was filmed in Hadleigh.
+The Boudica statue by Thomas Thornycroft near Westminster Pier, London, was used for the film's closing scenes in modern-day London.

 Release

 The film was released on Amazon Prime Video on 30 October 2023.

 Boudica was made available on Netflix in the United Kingdom.
 It was listed without the subtitle 'Queen of War'.

+Historical Accuracy

+Much of the Latin spoken throughout the film is ungrammatical, for instance using the plural in place of the singular.
+The city of Camulodunum (now Colchester) is referred to as Camulos, which is neither its Roman nor Brittonic name (Camulodunum and Camulodunon respectively).
+The Great Fire of Rome occurred some years after Boudicca's rebellion, in AD 64.
+Nero survived as Emperor until AD 68.
+Paulinus was present in Britain throughout the revolt rather than waiting in Rome until after the sack of London.

+While the Romans did use archers in battle, they were auxiliaries rather than legionaries, so did not wear the lorica segmentata as shown in the final battle.
+Catus Decianus survived the uprising and fled to Gaul.

+In the film, Boudica's charioteer and bodyguard is called Cartimanda, a clear reference to Cartimandua, who was a Brittonic queen contemporary with Boudica, but was friendly to Rome and did not join the uprising.
+Roman sources do not report Boudica's death at Watling Street.
+Those who mention her death say she died some time after the battle, perhaps by suicide.

 Reception

 Critical response

 Review aggregation website Rotten Tomatoes gives Boudica: The Queen of War a 40% rating based on 15 reviews and an average of 4.4.
 One review by Bilge Ebiri of New York said, "It’s like a dimestore Braveheart: It might not have the sweep of those old-school period action films, but it’s still thrilling and passionate and filled with bloodcurdling, wall-to-wall violence."